-Click on the Add Widget link, right next to the Add Field link, to add a MagicWidget to your form.
-MagicWidgets are different from form fields as they are not used to take input from users.
+Click on any field under the Display Fields heading (within the Add Field box) to add fields to your form which will display content.
+Display Fields are different from the other form fields as they are not used to take input from users.
 Instead, you use them to display content to the user, such as a text paragraph, YouTube Video, or some external URL in an iFrame.

 Other important links to check on this screen are the Design and Preview links.
 The Design screen will allow you to customize the look and feel of the form fields.
 The Preview link will show you a preview of the form’s appearance on site front-end, without actually publishing the form.

 Note for ‘Create WordPress User Account’ option: Username and Password fields will not show up in the Fields Manager but will appear in Preview or on actual form, automatically.
 Also note that these fields will not appear on site’s front-end for you as an admin if you are logged in (since you are already logged in!).